 I also like to keep copper wire to build snare traps.
 I store firearms near my kit so I can grab one for hunting if needed.
 With these few items along with my knowledge of fishing, trapping, and wild edibles, I should be able to get more food when needed.

-- Emergency water purification tablets effective against Giardia lamblia when used as directed
+- Potable Aqua emergency water purification tablets for drinking water are effective against Giardia lamblia when used as...

 Purified water is not optional for survival.
 However water is heavy, and you don’t know if you might have to bug out and carry it.
 It is fine to have a few bottles of water in your family emergency preparedness kit.